-In view of the above, the CCBE respectfully urges you to investigate the killing of Mr Héctor Sánchez Lozada, in order to identify all of those responsible and to bring them before a competent and impartial tribunal.
-In addition, the CCBE asks you to take all necessary measures to guarantee the physical and psychological integrity of lawyers in Venezuela as well as their ability to perform their professional duties without fear of reprisal, hindrance, intimidation or harassment.
+In view of the above, the CCBE respectfully urges your Excellency to ensure that Ms Kimberley Motley is immediately released.
+More generally, the CCBE respectfully asks you to take all necessary measures to guarantee that all lawyers in Cuba are able to perform their professional duties without fear of reprisal, hindrance, intimidation or harassment.